UCSBCarpentry/2022-05-12-ucsb-webscraping/_episodes/05-scrapy.md

 >
 {: .callout}

+# Part 2: More Scraping with Scrapy

+---

 ## Recursive scraping

 Now that we were successful in harvesting the URLs to the detail pages, let's begin by editing